Last updated: May 4, 2026

 | Social Security | Not taxed | If it was taxable federally, subtract the taxable part on the Arizona return. |

-| Railroad Retirement | Not taxed | Arizona excludes qualifying railroad retirement and related benefits listed in the Form 140 instructions. |
+| Railroad Retirement | Not taxed | Arizona excludes qualifying railroad retirement and related benefits. |

 | Military retired or retainer pay | 100% subtraction | Use the current instructions.
-Older summaries online are often out of date. |
+Older summaries online may be out of date. |

 | Federal, Arizona state, and Arizona local government pensions | Up to $2,500 subtraction per taxpayer | If both spouses receive qualifying pension income, each spouse may subtract up to $2,500. |